Zafehouze defined ‘Prevent & Protect’.

 The following years the second generation of the platform was developed, designed to scale the way infrastructure does with the combinations of public/private cloud, private datacenters and virtualization becoming the norm.

-Then in 2019 – two people from the old team got together, creating Zafepass as a 3rd generation of the platform, as some significant changes and differences were included in the updated design.
-Not only in terms of scalability, others were ephemeral connectivity, null-state extended through-out, improved policy engine, direct support for CMMC 2.0 (NIST 800-172r2 and 800-172) - and continued our strict policy of NOT having any dependency for 3rd party security products.
+In 2019 – a few from the old team got together, scoping an updated design, now called Zafepass, a 3rd generation with some significant changes and differences.
+Not only in terms of scalability, others were ephemeral connectivity, null-state extended through-out, improved policy engine, direct support for CMMC 2.0 (NIST 800-172r2 and 800-172) - still with a strict policy of NOT having any dependency for 3rd party security products or solutions.
+Nothing else needed.

 Now landing safely – let's introduce the design-ideas behind Zafepass.

 The deperimeterization concept involves removing the traditional boundary of the network and SDP allows for dynamic control of network access, based on identity and trust.
 The zero-trust model goes further by assuming that all devices and users are untrusted, until proven otherwise.
-Together, these three concepts can help to protect against threats such as advanced persistent threats, insider attacks and a lot more touched upon later.
+Together, these three concepts - they are still concepts, could help to protect against threats such as advanced persistent threats, insider attacks and a lot more, we touch upon later.

-The reult is a security architecture that excel, even when traditional network perimeter are removed (or you don’t rely on them holding up) and is moved towards a dynamic and risk-based approach, to securing IT/OT and IoT environments and resources.
+The reult is a security architecture that excel, even when traditional network perimeter are removed (don’t rely on them holding up).
+Now we can aim for a dynamic, risk-based approach, securing IT/OT and IoT environments and resources.

 Deperimeterization refers to breaking down traditional network boundaries and allowing more fluid communication between devices and networks.